Up to 50% off sofas & mattresses — limited‑time deals.

 • Homes that host overnight guests regularly

-• Anyone who wants built-in charging in the sofa arms
+• People who want charging access built into the arms

-• People who want one sofa that covers daily seating and occasional sleeping
+• Shoppers who need one sofa for daily seating and occasional sleeping

 Where it falls short:

-• The low seat height can feel less comfortable for taller users and easier-to-stand seating preferences
+• The low seat height can be less comfortable for taller users

 Pros & Cons